Nationals vs. Tigers Player Props Betting Odds

 |0

-- Candelario takes a four-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .556 with three doubles, a triple, a home run, three walks and three RBI.
+- Greene will look for his sixth straight game with a hit in this contest.
+In his last five games he is hitting .524 with three doubles, a home run, a walk and an RBI.

 |Opponent